 after the war.
 Astonishingly, this still remains to a great extent so.
 This vacuum can be attributed partly to the publishing policy which developed round Steiner’s written work and published lectures, which also arose, this time out of splits within the ‘split’.
 But this was only one factor in the conspiracy of silence which surrounded Steiner and the movement.
 America

-I believe it would be helpful to people whose life in anthroposophy has largely developed during the time when only echoes of those early struggles remain audible to have look also at some of the factors which shaped the path of anthroposophy in the way it took.
+I believe it would be helpful to people whose life in anthroposophy has largely developed during the time when only echoes of those early struggles remain audible, to look also at some of the factors which shaped the path of anthroposophy in the way it took.
 In the busy life of anthroposophically inspired work it is not always possible to put such matters into perspective.
 It may even be regarded as a waste of time.
 Sometimes, however, raking over old ashes may uncover treasures.
 There are also some uncomfortable facts about anthroposophy among the treasures which people don’t always like to look at.

 Perhaps the most important of these facts is that, even in terms of the lifetime of Rudolf Steiner, who was in all respects the most important figure in the birth of a new, unique, and unprecedented age in the spiritual path of humanity – even in those terms – when we look at anthroposophy we are looking at an incomplete structure, an unfinished Temple.
 I sometimes compare this to the stone tablets on which the stories of Sumeria or Egypt come down to us, with great chunks of stone which in places appear to leave out vital facts or stages in the account, missing from the structure; or to the Nag Hammadi scrolls, partly used by a peasant woman to cook her supper.
 A line was drawn under the archive of the structure while there were still gaping holes in the end wall, so to speak.